suhasmaddali/Telco-Customer-Churn-Prediction/README.md

 ## Future Scope
 * Additional features such as the __location__ of the customer could be added which would also help in determining whether a person is going to stay in the __telco service or not__.
-* __More training data__ could be collected to ensure that we get a better prediction outcomes.
+* __More training data__ could be collected to ensure that we get better prediction outcomes.

 ## 👉 Directions to download the repository and run the notebook